20 Best Jobs for People With ADHD (Hyperactive, Inattentive, or Combined)

 Best for: Hyperactive ADHD individuals with an aptitude for cosmetics and a passion for fashion!

-A career as a makeup artist could be an excellent option for those with a talent for cosmetics and a love of fashion and beauty.
+A career as a makeup artist could be an excellent option for those ADHDers with a talent for cosmetics and a love of fashion and beauty.
 This position entails developing makeup looks for clients that range from natural and subtle to bold and avant-garde.

 [Risk-taking jobs]

-Risk-taking and highly responsible jobs
+Risk-taking and highly responsible jobs for ADHDers

 Many jobs can provide the excitement and challenge needed to stay engaged and focused for people with ADHD who thrive on taking risks and managing high levels of responsibility.
-Here are a few positions that might be a good fit:
+Here are a few such positions that might be a good fit:

 Job 1: Air Traffic Controller